Can HIV Pass Through a Condom?

 Events that genuinely matter

-- Visible breakage or tearing: the condom splits during sex or on withdrawal.
+- Visible breakage or tearing: the condom split during sex or on withdrawal.

-- Slipping off inside: the condom comes off during penetration or remains inside the partner.
+- Slipping off inside: the condom came off during penetration or remained inside the partner.

 - Late application: penetration started before the condom was put on.